lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

 rec test.wav
 ```

-If everything went well, you should see some message indicating that audio is begin recorded.
+If everything went well, you should see some message indicating that audio is being recorded.
 To exit out, hit `Control+C`.
 If this step went as expected, then great - your microphone is all set up!

 If not, we'll need to modify the `~/.asoundrc` file.
 To do this, run the following commands:
 ```